 His boss tries to distract him by throwing an obscure missing person’s case his way.
 But that case leads him straight into a seedy subculture world with its own rules and dangers….

 This film is a bit of a waste of a rather decent cast.
-In the more prominent supporting roles you have “that-guy”-actor Jim Ortlieb as a doctor, and Jodi Lyn O’Keefe (Prison Break, The Vampire Diaries) as Layla, a “person if interest”, while Hank’s boss is played by Lance Henriksen (Blood Shot), who is one of those guys you call if none of the Carradine brothers is available.
+In the more prominent supporting roles you have “that-guy”-actor Jim Ortlieb as a doctor, and Jodi Lyn O’Keefe (Prison Break, The Vampire Diaries) as Layla, a “person of interest”; while Hank’s boss is played by Lance Henriksen (Blood Shot), who is one of those guys you call if no Carradine brother is available.
 I believe that these three represent the best acting in this film.
 Henriksen even almost manages to compensate the two-dimensional way in which his character is written; and O’Keefe seems to enjoy playing the bad girl so much that her borderline hammy performance creates a very positive energy, giving her a significant screen presence that has a beneficial effect on the film as a whole.

 Hank is entirely at the centre of this film.
 This is meant to be his story, his “adventure”, his emotional journey, his psychological trial of fire.
 But with Hank being unlikeable, uninteresting, and quite frankly not very bright, we as an audience have no-one to root for, and nothing here that would interest anyone.